AnusrutaD/chat-application/README.md

 ## Sequence Diagram

-Here's a simplified sequence diagram to illustrate the communication flow between the server and client:
+Here's a simplified sequence diagram to illustrate the communication flow between the `server` and `client`:

 ```mermaid
 sequenceDiagram